codeasj/frt/README.md

 `pandas>=0.19`

-In this project , it will detect corona virus Probability in terms of some features . the data is not real. its a dummy data that i have generated for learning purpose.
+In this project , it will detect corona virus Probability in terms of some features .
 Add you own data and train over that while using this application .

 ![..](im.png)
 ![..](image1.png)